Why does heritage matter during a climate crisis?

 Part of our role as conservators is to work as an Antarctic Heritage advisor to the Foreign, Commonwealth & Development Office.
 We recently also joined the Climate Heritage Network – a global movement to engage culture and heritage with the climate crisis.

-As seen in the global mourning after the 2019 fire that ravaged Notre Dame in Paris or the 2022 forest fire that swept across Easter Island severely damaging its iconic moai statues, places of cultural significance can be unifying points of mass feeling.
+As seen in the international mourning after the 2019 fire that devastated Notre Dame in Paris or the 2022 forest fire that swept across Easter Island severely damaging its iconic moai statues, heritage sites can unify mass feeling.

 This is exactly the same for heritage in Antarctica.
 We believe Antarctica, its heritage, its history, its people, its stories, its ecosystem and its wildlife are all worth saving.